Our Services

 Types of serious drug offences we can assist with

-Our specialist drug conspiracy defence solicitors have decades of experience representing clients in relation to a wide range of drug conspiracy charges.
-We can offer the detailed knowledge of these complex offences and the various opportunities to avoid charges, see charges dropped or secure the minimum penalties where conviction is unavoidable.
+Our solicitors specialising in drugs offences have decades of experience representing clients in relation to a wide range of drug conspiracy charges.
+We can offer detailed knowledge of these complex offences and the various opportunities to avoid charges, see charges dropped or secure the minimum penalties where conviction is unavoidable.

 Possession Of Drugs

 This offence involves the intention of passing on a controlled substance to another person.
-This offence is made out even where the supply is between friends for free, for example sharing cannabis or MDMA with a friend.
-The supply of a controlled substance is a very serious offence indeed and dealt with as such in the Courts.
+This offence is upheld even where the supply is between friends for free, for example, sharing cannabis or MDMA with a friend.
+The supply of a controlled substance is a very serious offence and is dealt with as such in the Courts.

 Our experience has shown recently that with reduced resources, the police are targeting people who are actually supplying controlled substances as opposed to clients who have a small amount of drugs for personal use.

-We have defended many cases involving the supply of controlled drugs, ranging from small amounts of cannabis, cocaine or heroin, up to huge drugs conspiracies involving large quantities of drugs and many defendants from all over the country.
-In many cases we have secured Not Guilty verdicts for our clients, or have persuaded judges to dismiss cases at half-time due to evidential or disclosure problems.
+Our drugs solicitors have defended many cases involving the supply of controlled drugs, ranging from small amounts of cannabis, cocaine or heroin up to major drugs conspiracies involving large quantities of drugs and many defendants from all over the country.
+We have often secured Not Guilty verdicts for our clients or persuaded judges to dismiss cases at half-time due to evidential or disclosure problems.

-Where all else fails we’re experienced in dealing with the sentencing process, and have often been able to obtain advantageous sentences for our clients or have sentences which were excessive reduced on appeal.
+Where all else fails, we’re experienced in dealing with the sentencing process and have often been able to obtain advantageous sentences for our clients or have sentences which were excessively reduced on appeal.

 Production Of Controlled Drugs

-This offence covers the cultivation and/or manufacturing of controlled drugs, whether it be half a dozen cannabis plants in the loft or garage, or an extensive commercial grow worth thousands of pounds.
+This offence covers the cultivation and/or manufacturing of controlled drugs, whether it be half a dozen cannabis plants in the loft or garage or an extensive commercial grow worth thousands of pounds.
 You may commit the offence if you were directly or indirectly involved with the production process.
-Indirect involvement could be the letting out of premises for the purposes of cultivation, where you are aware that production is taking place.
+Indirect involvement could be the letting out of premises for the purposes of cultivation, where you know that production is taking place.

-Of course, it is for the Prosecution to prove that you were actively involved in some way and if they can’t do that their case should fail.
+Of course, the Prosecution must prove that you were actively involved in some way, and if they can’t do that, their case should fail.

 The offence is made out where: